cfragiadakis/Roget-Thesaurus-Classification/README.md

 pip install -r requirements.txt
 ```
 ## Data Resources
-You can have access to the generated word embeddings of the project through this drive:
+You can access the generated word embeddings used in this project from the following link:

+[Word Embeddings](

 # Main Sections